 Whilst it’s important to not go all Google (who has time to measure 41 shades of blue on your call-to-actions?!), what is important is creating a website that makes your message really clear.
 Similarly, if your website is so attractive that it deflects from your sales and marketing message, this is also a big red flag!
 As with most things, simplicity is generally the key to a successful website that truly converts its visitors.

 In light of all this, where should you focus your attention when designing your website?
 By putting your time, energy and efforts towards creating a clear user journey free of distractions, this should create a website that really converts.
 As we know, many of the elements of good SEO coincide with user journey best practice, and this links very much back to simplistic web design, which is not the same as boring web design.
 Reduce distractions on your website and make it clear what you stand for, as well as what your products/services are, without all the unnecessary extras.

 Another key insight is that good web design increases trust.
 Now that most internet users are savvier than they were years ago, many people are well-versed in what makes a credible website, and when to leave because it’s screaming scam or spam.
 By creating a clear and concise website with a clear design, you increase trust with your visitors and trust is one of several strong factors when visitors decide to convert (or not) on your website.

-In summary, while pretty web design won’t always lead to more conversions, good web design definitely does.
+In summary, while pretty web design won’t always lead to more conversions, good web design definitely will.
 Could your website do with a face lift?
 Here at Verkeer, we’re in the business of creating websites that really work.
 Take a look at our portfolio of successful bursting with clean and functional web designs.